Rachelkakoderka/taskify-ts/README.md

 # Taskify

-## To-do-list app called created with Create React App and Typescript
+## To-do-list app created with Create React App and Typescript

 I created this app as an excersize in using Typescript in React.
 Project is based on youtube course: React & TypeScript - Course for Beginners